-There is an important body of literature that critiques the term 'resilience', alerting us to the need to use it cautiously (e.g.

-- 60 Davoudi et al., 2012; Moser et al., 2019).
-For example, MacKinnon and Derickson (2012) argues that resilience could be used by people in power to denote 'self-reliance', thereby putting the onus of risk management on individuals or communities that do not have the means and power to effectively achieve this.
-We are acutely aware of the sensitivity of our research topic, with the risk of marginalised communities being denied access to structural measures and potentially being offered creative practice as an alternative.
-Therefore, we use the term 'building resilience' to denote addressing and mitigating the complex interactions - of social and economic vulnerability of communities and supporting their way of preparing for, coping with and recovering after disasters.
-We focus on the added value of creative practices alongside more established processes of resilience building and we explicitly include decision makers in this investigation, to also study the added value of creative practice for those with more agency.
+There is an important body of literature that critiques the term "resilience", alerting us to the need to use it cautiously (e.g. Davoudi et al., 2012; Moser et al., 2019).
+For example, MacKinnon and Derickson (2012) argues that resilience could be used by people in power to denote "self-reliance", thereby putting the onus of risk management on individuals or communities that do not have the means and power to effectively achieve this.
+We are acutely aware of the sensitivity of our research topic and the risk of marginalised communities being denied access to structural measures and potentially being offered creative practice as an alternative.
+Therefore, we use the term "building resilience" to denote addressing and mitigating the complex interactions of the social and economic vulnerability of communities and supporting their way of preparing for, coping with, and recovering after disasters.
+We focus on the added value of creative practices alongside more established processes of resilience building, and we explicitly include decision makers in this investigation to also study the added value of creative practice for those with more agency.

 In the following sections, we first map the existing literature on this topic and identify research gaps (Sect.
 2).
-Then, we 70 discuss methods and results of a case study (Sect.
-3), indicating potential for the research gaps to be filled.
-Finally, based on the literature mapping and the case study, we share reflections and perspectives for future research (Sect.
+Then, we discuss the methods and results of a case study (Sect.
+3), indicating the potential for the research gaps to be filled.
+Finally, based on the literature-mapping results and the case study, we share reflections and perspectives for future research (Sect.
 4).
-We see potential for creative methods as a currently under-explored way to give voice to marginalised communities and to empower them to take action or seek support to increase preparedness to extreme events.
-We envisage creative methods to be part of a portfolio of methods to build community resilience to hazards and call for more research on the effectiveness of these tools in 75 communicating about flood and drought risk or as a way for communities to imagine future risk or potential preventive actions.
+We see potential for creative methods as a currently under-explored way to give a voice to marginalised communities and to empower them to take action or seek support to increase their preparedness for extreme events.
+We envisage creative methods being part of a portfolio of methods for building community resilience to hazards and call for more research on the effectiveness of these tools in communicating about flood and drought risk or as a way for communities to imagine future risk or potential preventive actions.